 As mentioned above, the actual gaming performance of the two consoles is incredibly close, although VRR does give the Xbox Series X the upper hand in terms of fluidity – assuming you've got a compatible TV.

 The long and short of it is that both consoles provide native 4K gaming at frame rates that are often double those of their predecessors, and there's often extra graphical detail and polish, too.
-You might be playing the same games as those people still using a PS4 or Xbox One (there are very few next-gen exclusives currently available), but there's no denying the generational upgrade in terms of presentation and performance.
+You might be playing the same games as those people still using a PS4 or Xbox One, but there's no denying the generational upgrade in terms of presentation and performance.

 If you're considering using one of these next-gen consoles as a Blu-ray player, there are things to bear in mind, such as the fact that the Xbox Series X supports Dolby Vision but the PS5 does not.
-On the other hand, the Xbox Series X is a fair bit louder than the PS5 when spinning a 4K Blu-ray, and it currently has a bug that prevents it from delivering properly deep blacks.
+On the other hand, the Xbox Series X is a fair bit louder than the PS5 when spinning a 4K Blu-ray.

 All told, it's a case of swings and roundabouts here.
 Gaming performance is roughly equal, the PS5 is (currently) the better Blu-ray player and the Xbox Series X is marginally the better video streamer.
 Ultimately, which is right for you will depend on your priorities, but this round has to go down as a draw.